-That title may sound like the description of the work to which many office workers devote their entire careers.
+That title may sound like a description of the work to which many office workers devote their entire careers.
 But in this case, I had a more limited set of tasks in mind.

 I was using Windows 7 x64.
 I had recently encountered two reasons for creating junk files containing random data.
 One was to fill a drive’s free space as a drive wiping or erasure technique.
 (Two other posts provide more detail on wiping HDD or SSD drives; see also a later post.)
 The other was to put something into an otherwise empty folder, so that programs designed to delete empty folders (e.g., Remove Empty Directories) would not try to delete a folder containing one of my random junk files.
 For this latter purpose, I would want the files to contain random data because this would make the files unique: a duplicate-detection program like DoubleKiller would not see that I had identical (junk) files in two different places and try to delete one of them.
 (Renji suggested that junk files might also be useful to test drives and network speeds.
 Mynikko said fake files could be useful to make life more difficult for software pirates and investigators alike.)